aklinker1/a1/docs/faq.md

 <details>
 <summary>Of course!</summary>

-Of course!
 Check out [this page]() to find out how to override any default behaviors.

 </details>